IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 Specifications that are not publicly available, but which may be obtained via liaison agreements (such as to ITU-T,  drafts, IEEE, etc.) are acceptable particularly if the specification document will be public eventually.
 This includes specifications that might be subject to a security classification for which no public document will ever be made.
-The minimal requirement is to provide a contact person for that link type.
+The minimal requirement is to provide a contact for that link type.

 For other documents, the Designated Expert will need use their judgement, or consult the OPSAWG or an Area Director.